Ced30/GGL-Documentation/API/GGL_sub/GGL_sub_group.md

 | Returns:  | the GGL_sub created |
 |--         |                   --|

-Use this method to manually add GGL_sub elements to the container
+Use this method to manually add GGL_sub elements to the container, you can pass an optional argument that will be stored in the GGL_sub "value" variable.

 # Variable Declarations